babeshkin.

 Decorrelation Layer

-Systematically selects assets with the lowest correlation to equities.
-Provides portfolio-level diversification that goes beyond traditional sector allocation.
-Smooths the equity curve in all market regimes.
+Systematically picks assets with low correlation to equities.
+Goes beyond sector diversification — actually smooths the equity curve in all market conditions.

 10.5%